Welcome to Japan

 - Michi Online Journal of Japanese Cultural Arts is a gathering place for everyone interested in the cultural arts of Japan.
 It is both an electronic journal and a collection of online resources for the Japanese arts community.
 There are also links to web sites with information on Japanese cultural arts.
 Michi Online: Journal of Japanese Cultural Arts is published by the Sennin Foundation, Inc., a federally tax-exempt, nonprofit corporation.

 - The Tea Ceremony explains this marvellous activity which says so much about traditional Japanese culture and Zen Buddhism.
-As it so elegantly states: "The traditional arts - tea, calligraphy, flower arranging, the martial art - were all originally taught without texts or manuals.
+As was elegantly stated on an old web page that no longer exists: "The traditional arts - tea, calligraphy, flower arranging, the martial art - were all originally taught without texts or manuals.
 The goal is not the intellectual grasp of a subject, but the attainment of presence of mind."

 - Kabuki for Everyone is an excellent introduction to this aspect of Japanese culture.
 Kabuki is a traditional form of Japanese theater.
 It was founded early in the 17th century by Okuni, a shrine maiden who brought her unique and lively dance style to the dry river beds of the ancient capital of Kyoto, and over the next 300 years developed into a sophisticated, highly stylized form of theater.
 Here you will find the sights and sounds of Kabuki as well as a great deal of information.